Lisa Thomaidis

-Lisa Thomaidis is a Canadian basketball coach who is the head coach of the Saskatchewan Huskies women's basketball program, winning the Bronze Baby National Championship Trophy in 2016 and 2020.
-She was also the head coach for the Canada women's national basketball team from 2014 to September, 2021.
+Lisa Thomaidis (born July 23, 1972) is a Greek-Canadian basketball coach who is the head coach of the Saskatchewan Huskies women's basketball program.
+She is a three-time national champion as a head coach after leading the Huskies to wins in 2016, 2020, and 2025.
+She was also the head coach for the Canada women's national basketball team from 2014 to September, 2021, and of the German women's national team from April 2023 to October 2025.

 Early life and education

 Thomaidis went to McMaster University to study kinesiology and joined the university's women's basketball team.
 After moving to Greece and play for Apollon Ptolemaidas, an injury ended her basketball career and led her to coaching.

 Career

 Starting in 1998, Thomaidis began coaching women's basketball at the University of Saskatchewan.
 Throughout her career as coach for the Saskatchewan Huskies, she led the team to multiple Canada West titles, with their first championship win in 2006.
 Outside the University of Saskatchewan, Thomaidis was an assistant coach for Canada women's national basketball team from 2002 to 2013, which included a quarter final performance at the 2012 Summer Olympics.